-Identify the VIN of the vehicle that is to be replaced by the forthcoming ZEV or NZEV.
+VIN of the ICE vehicle for which the extension is being requested.

-Submit the purchase agreement showing the new ZEV or NZEV was ordered at least one year prior to the next compliance date to remain in compliance due to delays beyond the fleet owner’s control.
-The purchase agreement must meet the following criteria:
+A purchase agreement that meets the following criteria:

-It is a written and legally binding contract signed at least one year before the upcoming fleet milestone or vehicle compliance date for the vehicle being replaced.
+It is a written, signed, and dated legally binding contract.
 The extension cannot be claimed if the purchase agreement is modified by the fleet owner within one year of the compliance deadline.
-Letters of intent or other agreements that are not binding or are contingent upon other decisions that remain unresolved within one year of the upcoming deadline are not sufficient to qualify for the extension; and
+Letters of intent or other agreements that are not binding, or that are contingent upon other decisions that remain unresolved within one year of the upcoming deadline, are not sufficient to qualify for the extension;

-The purchase agreement must identify that a specific vehicle or agreement with a zero-emissions powertrain conversion installer was purchased, the date of the purchase, and that the purchase is for immediate delivery to the ultimate purchaser in California.
+It identifies the specific ZEV that the fleet owner committed to purchase, the date of the purchase, and that the purchase is for immediate delivery to the fleet owner in California; and

+It shows the new ZEV was ordered at least one year prior to the next upcoming ZEV Fleet Milestone if using the ZEV Milestones Option specified in section 2015.2, or ICE vehicle removal date for a vehicle that must be removed from the California fleet per the Model Year Schedule section 2015.1(b).
+If the order was placed before January 1, 2024, the purchase agreement must show the order was placed on or before [INSERT EFFECTIVE DATE].

 Manufacturer Cancellation.
-If a manufacturer cancels a purchase agreement used to qualify for the extension for reasons beyond the control of the fleet owner, the fleet owner must secure another purchase agreement within 90 calendar days to maintain the provision.
+If a vehicle manufacturer cancels a purchase agreement for ZEVs used to qualify for this extension due to circumstances beyond the control of the fleet owner, the fleet owner must secure another purchase agreement for ZEVs within 180 calendar days of the cancellation, except for government fleet owners who must secure another purchase agreement within one year of the cancellation.
+Fleet owners must submit a copy of the manufacturer cancellation notice within 30 calendar days of the cancellation and must submit the new ZEV purchase agreement within 30 calendar days of placing the order to TRUCRS@arb.ca.gov to maintain the extension.
+If no ZEV is available to purchase, the fleet owner may request the ZEV Purchase Exemption specified in section 2015.3(e).

 Fleet Owner Cancellation.
-If a fleet owner cancels a purchase agreement used to qualify for the extension, the claim for the extension will be treated as invalid and the agreement will be treated as if it were never executed.
+If a fleet owner cancels a purchase agreement used to qualify for this extension, the claim for the extension will be treated as invalid and the agreement will be treated as if it were never executed.